-The Colorado Boulevard Multimodal Corridor Study recommends a three-lane vehicular section for Colorado Boulevard, with enhanced bicycle and pedestrian facilities.
+The Colorado Boulevard Multimodal Corridor Study recommends a three-lane vehicular section for Colorado Boulevard (one lane in each direction with a center lane for left turns), with enhanced bicycle and pedestrian facilities.
 Through the TMP development process, there was considerable support for providing separation for bicyclists and pedestrians from motor vehicles.
 The Fiscally Constrained Plan recommends an early action project for the section between Dry Creek Road and Arapahoe Road; this improvement will reconfigure the street to a three-lane vehicular section, and bicycle and pedestrian facilities would be raised and separated from vehicular traffic, providing comfortable walking and biking access to Newton Middle School and other corridor destinations.
 The details of the design will be established in 2023, with construction anticipated in 2024.
 Improvements along the remainder of the corridor are anticipated to be constructed by 2030.
 The design for the remainder of the corridor may be adjusted based on the effectiveness of the early action improvements.

-FIGURE 13: FISCALLY CONSTRAINED ROADWAY AND MULTIMODAL PROJECTS
+FIGURE 13: FISCALLY CONSTRAINED MULTIMODAL ROADWAY PROJECTS

-TABLE 5: FISCALLY CONSTRAINED PLAN: ROADWAY PROJECTS
+TABLE 5: FISCALLY CONSTRAINED PLAN: MULTIMODAL ROADWAY PROJECTS